Applications for the Class of 2024 are NOW OPEN.

 One of his sisters is a special education teacher in the North Clackamas School District, a career inspired by Alex.
 This scholarship is intended to inspire the recipient in a similar way.

 Bridges to Success

-The Bridges to Success scholarship is awarded to North Clackamas School District graduating seniors with a 2.5 or higher GPA to attend community college, 4-year colleges and univerisities, or career school.
+The Bridges to Success scholarship is awarded to North Clackamas School District graduating seniors with a 2.5 or higher GPA who want to attend community college, 4-year colleges and universities, or career school.

 Bapubhai B. Patel & Joseph A. Krumm Memorial Scholarship

 in Broadcasting and Social Media